 Always follow all safety instructions to avoid serious injury or death.
-Using this product for purposes other than its intended use could prove dangerous to you and bystanders.

 - Do not carry a load with the arms raised; always carry loads close to the ground. - Slopes are a major factor related to loss-of-control and tip-over accidents, which can result in severe injury or death.
 Operating the machine on any slope or uneven terrain requires extra caution. - Operate the machine up and down slopes with the heavy end of the machine uphill and the load close to the ground.
 Weight distribution changes with attachments.
 An empty bucket makes the rear of the machine the heavy end, and a full bucket makes the front of the machine the heavy end.
 Most other attachments make the front of the machine the heavy end. - Have the property or work area marked for buried lines and other objects, and do not dig in marked areas. - Read and understand the content of this Operator's Manual before starting the engine. - Use your full attention while operating the machine.
-Do not engage in any activity that causes distractions; otherwise, injury or property damage may occur. - Never allow children or untrained people to operate the machine. - Keep your hands and feet away from the moving components and attachments. - Do not operate the machine without the guards and other safety protective devices in place and working on the machine.

-- Keep bystanders and pets a safe distance away from the machine. - Stop the machine, shut off the engine, and remove the key before servicing, fueling, or unclogging the machine.
+Do not engage in any activity that causes distractions; otherwise, injury or property damage may occur. - Never allow children or untrained people to operate the machine. - Keep your hands and feet away from the moving components and attachments. - Do not operate the machine without the guards and other safety protective devices in place and working on the machine. - Keep bystanders and children out of the operating area - Stop the machine, shut off the engine, and remove the key before servicing, fueling, or unclogging the machine.